brianc/node-postgres/README.md

 ## Documentation

-Each package in this repo should have it's own readme more focused on how to develop/contribute.
+Each package in this repo should have its own readme more focused on how to develop/contribute.
 For overall documentation on the project and the related modules managed by this repo please see:

 ### :star: [Documentation](https://node-postgres.com) :star: